 Don’t worry.
 Nobody can see the feedback but you.

 5 They don’t pay well, but they do pay and the pricing is clear.

 There is no upfront payment or any fee for you to pay.
 You sign up for free and work there for free.
 There is no need to make contracts or anything with a client.
 You submit your writing and you will get paid.
 No sending out of invoices or reminders.

 Also, you know what you will earn and you don’t have to pitch your service to anyone or negotiate a price with a potential client.
 No market research, no bidding, cold-calling, unpaid bills, or anything.

-6 You can start right away.
+6 You can start right away in a content mill.

 7 You can grow your confidence as a writer.

 If you are getting started with writing at home you will not feel as a freelance writer right away.
 Maybe even impostor feelings occur.
 But one day you want to approach the dream clients in your field and you need to be confident to do so.
 Writing each day and getting paid for writing will help you build up confidence.
 You make money writing.
 It’s not a fortune, but money made writing!
 You are one step closer to your dream of becoming a writing mompreneur.

 Play around with different topics and find out what works for you.
 Don’t be afraid to pick something up you have never looked into before.
 (See # 9)